iranges package

 property names: Names | None

-Get all names.
+Get names.

 Returns: